 Treatment may involve surgery, blood transfusions, or other medical procedures to stop bleeding, repair damage, and prevent complications.

-The Ward Law Group P.L. specializes in personal injuries due to car accidents in the Bronx.
-Our legal team has over 12 years of providing high-level assistance to many people that have been injured on New York streets and highways.
+The Ward Law Group specializes in personal injuries caused by car accidents in the Bronx.
+Our legal team has helped injured people on New York's streets and highways for over 12 years.

 We are there for you, so nobody takes advantage of you or your family.
 You have rights regardless of your legal status, age, or race.
 You deserve justice.